 Who Needs TB Screening Exam?
 Facility Licensing Authority Statute, Regulation and/or Policy Directives Initial Exam Repeat Examination Exam to Consist Of Children in Child Care Centers Excludes services without a contract or agreement between the parent and center for regular care of child.
-Health & Safety Code (HSC) Section 1596.80. authorizes the California Department of Social Services, Community Care Licensing Division (DSS/CCL) to regulate public & private child care settings California Code of Regulations (CCR), Title 22: Division 12 - CHILD CARE FACILITY LICENSING REGULATIONS; Chapter 1; Article 8, Section 101220 DSS/CCL Policy Letter sent to Child Care District Office Regional Managers in August 1997 DSS/CCL Evaluators Manual Procedures in Section 101220(b)(2) All children must be evaluated for risk factors for tuberculosis (TB) as part of the medical assessment required for admission.
+Health & Safety Code (HSC) Section 1596.60. authorizes the California Department of Social Services, Community Care Licensing Division (DSS/CCL) to regulate public & private child care settings California Code of Regulations (CCR), Title 22; Division 12 - CHILD CARE FACILITY LICENSING REGULATIONS; Chapter 1; Article 6, Section 101220 DSS/CCL Policy Letter sent to Child Care District Office Regional Managers in August 1997 DSS/CCL Evaluators Manual Procedures in Section 101220(b)(2) All children must be evaluated for risk factors for tuberculosis (TB) as part of the medical assessment required for admission.
 (Form 701).
 A Mantoux TB skin test is only required when the physician determines the child has risk factors for TB.
 Prior to, within 30 calendar days following child's enrollment.
 Medical assessment should not be more than one year old when obtained May be necessary if subsequent enrollment in a different facility and the medical assessment is more than one year old.
 Whenever the child's physician determines TB testing should be performed due to risk factors for TB.
+1.TB Risk Assessment 2.
 A Mantoux TB skin test or test for TB infection recommended by the Centers for Disease Control & Prevention (CDC) and approved by the Food and Drug Administration (FDA) is required only if deemed necessary by the physician performing a TB risk factor assessment.
 Staff/Volunteers in Child Care Centers Excludes public school employees Students in Kindergarten to 12 th Grade (K - 12) Public, Charter or Private Schools DSS/CCL as above Health and Safety Code (HSC) authorizes the Local Health Officer (LHO) to regulate TB examinations of persons applying for first admission to any school or institution in the jurisdiction.
 CCR, Title 22, Article 6, Section 101216 DSS/CCL Evaluators Manual Procedures in Section 101216(g) HSC Sections 121475-121520 School districts are required under the law to work with the Local Health Officer on TB examinations and may use the school district funds, property & personnel.
 TB testing result required as part of facility personnel health screening (Form 503).
 Not more than 1 year prior or 7 days after employment or licensure.
-HSC 121490 lif so ordered by the LHO, the exam must consist of a Mantoux TB skin test, or test for TB infection recommended by CDC and approved by the FDA.
-If positive, is followed by an X-ray of the lungs.
 No stated requirement No stated requirement Mantoux TB skin test, or test for TB infection recommended by CDC and approved by the FDA Mantoux TB skin test, or test for TB infection recommended by CDC and approved by the FDA